-While we both know we don't belong together any longer, there was a time when we did.
-Back then, all I could see was you, our future, lots of children and a house in the country.
+We both know we don’t belong together any longer.
+But there was a time when we did.
+Back then, all I could see was you, our future, lots of children, and a house in the country.
 I got all of that — we got all of that — and then some.
 Then, our marriage fell to pieces and broke us both wide open.
 But the love we had, the kids we had, the life we had will forever be a part of us.

 When we decided to go our separate ways, it was the hardest decision we’ve both had to make.
 We didn’t handle it perfectly; in fact, we hurt each other, sometimes deliberately and sometimes by mistake.
 But we made it through to the other side.

 I didn’t always know what the future would bring for us, but I did know one thing for sure: that you would always put our children first.
 Letting them down is not an option for you, and no matter what we were going through, you made sure they were OK.

 I know you brush off Father’s Day like it’s not a big deal, and I know your expectations are pretty low.
 But you deserve to be celebrated — this year more than ever.
 And I will see to it that you are.
 I know being a divorced dad of three kids is a huge job, and I know there are times when you don’t feel like you can keep up.
 But somehow, you always mange to give them what they need.

 And just because we are no longer married, it doesn’t make you any less a father.
 In fact, you are more to them now.
 Because when they are with you, you are the father and mother.
 You always have to be “on,” and you truly make use of your time with them because you no longer get to see them every day.
 You make your time count.